immunogenomics/goshifter/README.md

 If you make use of LD files precalculated by ProxyFinder, replace ```--ld 1kG-beaglerelease3/pairwise_ld/``` with ```--proxies /path/to/proxyfinderoutput.txt```

-This will output the message on the screen (and print the P-value corresponding to the significance of an overlap).
+GoShifter will output a message on the screen (and print the P-value corresponding to the significance of an overlap).
 The following output files will be created:

 ***.enrich** – output file with observed and permuted overlap values
 <pre>